 Name: The branch manager of each individual site on a daily basis.
-Name: Paul Church Status: Compliance, Systems and Facilities Manager Mobile: 07848 033015 Email: paul.church@backlinelogistics.co.uk

 Records located at: At branch and with Paul Church

 Section 12: First-aid and medical facilities on the Company's premises

 First Aid requirements must be met for all employees whether they are working at the designated premises or elsewhere.
 Employees must be made aware of the provision, and records must be kept of treatment administered. (see note 10)